 The next move on the Potter culinary front waited to arrive until the very end of 2014 and the beginning of 2015, when a number of happenings all seemed to crop up at once.
 On November 21, Hot Butterbeer returned to make the holiday season just a little more special, and although Universal promised at the time that the warmed-up beverage would now be a year-round staple, it wound up becoming a seasonal offering, disappearing along with spring and re-arriving in the fall (a practice that continued for six more years, before finally becoming permanently on offer on May 24, 2021).

-In that spirit, Universal announced a “Butterbeer Season,” set to cast its spell from March 15 to April 30, 2024.
-This celebration introduces two new twists on the classic Butterbeer flavor – popsicles and caramels.
-The festival also features a stunning, collectible silver stein specially designed for enjoying the cold and frozen Butterbeer.
+In that spirit, Universal announced a “Butterbeer Season,” set to cast its spell from March 15 to June 2, 2024.
+This celebration introduced two new twists on the classic Butterbeer flavor – popsicles and caramels that were exclusive to Butterbeer Season.
+The festival also featured a stunning, collectible silver stein specially designed for enjoying the cold and frozen Butterbeer.

 Is Butterbeer Vegan?